 Best Ad tech/Programmatic Learning Sources

 With the help of Programmatic advertising, the whole process explained above takes place in a matter of milliseconds.
 But this was just the basic explanation, in reality, there are thousands of elements involved in programmatic ad serving.
 You need to know hundreds of jargon and technologies which cannot be learned in a single day.
-To solve this problem the free decode series helps learn one jargon at a time.
+To solve this problem the Decode Series, a Free programmatic learning resource, helps learn one jargon at a time.

 But the programmatic industry is always evolving, new technologies and jargons emerge all the time.
 You have to be aware of all the latest updates in the industry to be a pro.
 To stay updated, the Adtech Weekly Roundup is the best source.
 You can subscribe to the newsletter if you do not want to miss it.